 Get in Touch With the Last Known Buyer

-This one’s pretty obvious but it’s best to just ask the person you sold your car to — if you still have their details.
+For those of us who sold our car because it was sitting without being driven, this one’s pretty obvious.
+It’s best to just ask the person you sold your car to — if you still have their details.

 In case you don’t, you could use the information you got from your VIN search and look them up.